Keller, Texas: City government

-Keller Fire Rescue maintains three fire stations throughout the city.
-Firefighters and paramedics provide full-time services for Keller residents and, through mutual aid, neighboring cities.
-The fire department, like the police department, participates in a shared communications network with Southlake, Colleyville and Westlake.
-(Unlike the police department, Keller Fire-Rescue does not serve Westlake as they maintain their own fire department.)
+Keller Fire Rescue maintains three fire stations in the city.
+Firefighters and paramedics provide full-time services for Keller residents, and through mutual aid, neighboring cities.
+The fire department, like the police department, participates in a shared communications network with Southlake, Colleyville, and Westlake.
+Unlike the police department, Keller Fire-Rescue does not serve Westlake, as they maintain their own fire department.

 The City of Keller is a voluntary member of the North Central Texas Council of Governments association.
 The member's purpose is to coordinate individual and collective local governments, assist regional solutions, eliminate unnecessary duplication, and enable joint decisions.

-The city prides itself as "Texas's Most Family Friendly City."
+The city prides itself as "Texas's Most Family-Friendly City."

 State representation

-Republican Representative Giovanni Capriglione of District 98 and Republican Senator Kelly Hancock of District 9 represents Keller citizens in the Texas House of Representatives and in the Texas State Senate.
+Republican Representative Giovanni Capriglione of District 98 represents Keller citizens in the Texas House of Representatives.
+The seat of the 9th Senate district, in which Keller is located, is currently held by Democrat Taylor Rehmet, who will assume office in 2026.

 Federal representation

 Republican Senators John Cornyn and Ted Cruz represents Texas in the United States Senate.
 In the United States House of Representatives, Republican Representative Beth Van Duyne represents the 24th Congressional District of Texas.